Loading...

 Tape Measure

-Now, this one should really go without saying but we felt we should add it in anyway because bricklayers need a measuring tape which extends a minimum of 5 metres.
+Now, this one should really go without saying, but we felt we should add it anyway!
+The trusty tape measure… You can’t lay block and brick successfully without accurately measuring lengths and distances.
+Accurate measurements are CRUCIAL in bricklaying to maintain structural integrity.
+All bricklayers need a measuring tape which extends a minimum of 5 metres.

 Club Hammer & Brick Hammer

-The Club Hammer is used by bricklayers alongside the brick bolster for light demolition work.
-It’s often referred to as the sledgehammer’s little brother as the handle is smaller and it is not as heavy as a sledgehammer.
+We’ve seen it referred to as the sledgehammer’s little brother as the handle is smaller and it is not quite as heavy.

 Spirit Levels & Pocket Levels